 Hidden behind typical Amsterdam canals and façades exist the most beautiful gardens.
 Only once a year, you have the chance to see these gardens, during the Open Garden Days.
-In 2019 the Amsterdam Open Garden Days take place in the weekend of 14, 15 and 16 June.
-The theme this year is: ‘Art in the Canal House Garden’.
+In 2020 the Amsterdam Open Garden Days take place on the weekend of 12, 13 and 14 June.

 The 17th century Canal Belt

 The Amsterdam canal belt is home to the most stately homes.
 These city palaces were built in the 17th century by the wealthy and power merchants of Amsterdam.
 Behind the canal houses, there are lush gardens hidden from view, often planted with rare trees from faraway places and exotic flowers.
 From the street, they can only be accessed through the houses.